 Another myth is that regardless of the reason for discharge or what is in one’s disciplinary record, a discharge upgrade will obtain long as an excellent post-discharge history can be documented.

-Post service history, no matter how laudatory and well documented is simply not a ground for upgrade.
-I believe that documenting post- service is a good idea because the Board members may use that evidence to sway them to the applicant’s advantage.
+Post service history, no matter how laudatory and well documented is not by itself a ground for upgrade, although the Boards are increasingly interested in it.
+I believe that documenting post- service honors, contributions to the community, career, education and character is a good idea because the Board members may use that evidence to sway them to the applicant’s advantage.
 Also, post-service history can be used to demonstrate that the grounds for discharge were not valid in retrospect in, for example, drug or alcohol cases where the vet can demonstrate recovery that was not offered in service.

 A final myth is that only an upgrade of discharge can entitle a vet to VA benefits.